 We can do it, we know, we had virtual council participation,

-Connecting with our quarentined pals from many a nation.
+Connecting with our quarantined pals from many nations.

 With new partners and members, so much we’ll be gaining,

 But to make this all work we might need some training.

 Respecting language, culture, background, and everything in between.

 Or as put by our colleagues from Aus and near Amsterdam,